How to access e-resources

 Whether you are on campus or off campus you should be able to log in to e-resources using your University Login, following the links embedded in our services e.g. DiscoverEd

 University Login overview

-Access to most Library e-resources - e-journals, e-books, databases - is via EZProxy, which enables access both on and off campus.
+Access to most Library e-resources (e-journals, e-books, databases etc.) is via EZproxy, which enables access both on and off campus.
 You will be asked for your University Login, and provided you remain within the same browser window you should not need to login again within the same session.